Guest Post – A Focus on the Quantum Computing Stack is Holding Commercialization Back

 A shift from technology to customer value

-There’s no question that it’s essential to deal with errors in quantum computers.
+There’s no question that it’s essential to deal with errors in quantum computers—doing so in clever ways was central to our achievement of Practical Quantum Advantage.
 Nor is there debate that QEC and other supporting technologies will be critical long-term.

-When the field was very new, and we primarily engaged with other quantum experts, putting this internal quantum computer architecture front and center, and advocating that progress across the layers combined to enable fault-tolerant operation was sensible.
+When the field was very new, and we primarily engaged with other quantum experts, it was sensible to put this internal quantum computer architecture front and center, and advocate that progress across the layers combined to enable fault-tolerant operation.

-Things are now changing with quantum advantage in sight.
+Things are now changing with the first Practical Quantum Advantage in hand.

-It is appearing more and more likely that, thanks to both hardware advances and user-friendly, error-reducing infrastructure software, we will be able to achieve quantum advantage before true fault tolerance arrives for narrow, but high-value problems.
+Thanks to both hardware advances and user-friendly, error-reducing infrastructure software, we will be able to achieve a benefit in runtime speed with a small quantum computer before true fault tolerance arrives for narrow, but high-value problems.
 Accordingly, end users are eagerly embracing the opportunity to be early adopters and are making strategic decisions on future integration of quantum computing based on the results they’re seeing today.

 Hiroshi Yamauchi, a Senior Manager at Softbank Corporation, recently said, “The performance [of IBM hardware augmented with Q-CTRL software] gave us confidence that in the coming years, quantum will play a crucial role in our commercial operations.”